arohner/foam/README.md

 foam provides a minimal reimplementation of the om.core, om.dom namespaces in .clj code.
 Port your Om components and app-state to .cljc code.
-In your component namespaces,
+In your component namespaces:

 ```clojure
 (:require #?(:clj [foam.core :as om]